kponder/FRB-ML/README.md

 2. Hieararchical
 3. DBSCAN

 All codes are in python notebooks.
-I used sci-kit learn to implement the algorithms.
+I used scikit-learn to implement the algorithms.